sharmine-s/sql-databases/challenges/02_test_driving_model_repository_classes.md

 # Test-driving Model and Repository classes

 _**This is a Makers Vine.** Vines are designed to gradually build up sophisticated skills.
 They contain a mixture of text and video, and may contain some challenge exercises without proposed solutions.
-[Read more about how to use Makers
+[Read more about how to use Makers Vines.](https://github.com/makersacademy/course/blob/main/labels/vines.md)_
-Vines.](https://github.com/makersacademy/course/blob/main/labels/vines.md)_

 Learn to test-drive "Model" and "Repository" classes to SELECT records from the database.

 ## Introduction

 In the realm of PostgreSQL, we manipulate tables, column names and records.
 However, in Ruby programs, we represent data using classes, instances and instance variables.
 We therefore need a way to "transform" the data retrieved from the database into data that can be used by our program.

 To achieve this, you will learn how to build two kind of classes — they're regular Ruby classes, but designed to achieve a specific purpose in our program:
-* A **Model** class represent the shape of our database record.
+* A **Model** class is used to store a record's data.
-  For example, if we have one table `students`, we'd have a class `Student` with attributes for each column.
+  For example, if we have a table `students`, we'd have a class `Student`, with attributes for each column.
 It usually doesn't contain any logic, but is only used to store data.

 * A **Repository** class implements methods to retrieve, create, update or delete data to/from the database.
   For example, if we have one table `students`, we'd have a class `StudentRepository` containing methods that communicates with the database using SQL.

 ```ruby
 # Example: